Undergraduate and Graduate Courses

 1310 Fundamentals of Communication (3-0) Introductory communication course focusing on oral communication theory and skills needed by game and communication designers.
 Course emphasizes team work utilizing the SCRUM technique, interviewing, concept pitching and oral reports that would be found in the gaming and communication design industries.

 1311 Introduction to Speech Communication (3-0) Theory and practice of speech communication behavior in interpersonal, small group and public communication situations.
 Meets oral communication requirement.

-1320 Business and Professional Communication(3-0) This course will focus on the study of communicative skills in both the oral and written aspects of presentation in the fields of business and the professions.
-It will include an analysis of the organizational structures of the workplace as well as job-oriented interviewing from the standpoint of the employer and the employee.
+1320 Business and Professional Communication(3-0) This course will focus on multiple modes of communication in business, government, industrial, and not-for-profit or service organizations ranging from routine messages, memos, and email to letters and professional presentations.
+Course highlights persuasion as a key component of all business and professional messages.
+It will include an analysis of the organizational structures of the workplace as well as job-oriented interviewing from the standpoint of the employer and employees.
 Meets oral communication requirement.

 2333 Discussion Small Group Communication (3-0) Emphasis on effective group interaction in task-oriented situations.
 Course will focus on elements of small group structures and communication styles which influence the problem-solving process.
 Includes small group participation and analysis of group communication.

 2335 Visual Communication (2-1) This course is an introduction to visual communication using perceptual, physiological, psychological, cultural and semiotic concepts.
 The course focuses on visual awareness and processing as key elements in effective communication.
 This course studies the principles, theories, and language of visual communication, emphasizing the evaluation and use of images, both mediated and face-to-face.
 Prerequisite: ENG 1301

 3101 Communication Practicum (0-2) Supervised instruction for students in extracurricular activities related to video operations and forensics.
 May be repeated once for credit.